Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: Introduction

 Reconfigurable intelligent surfaces (RISs) arise a key technology enabling dynamic control over the wireless propagation environment \cite{Basar_Access_2019, Wu_Tutorial}.
 A typical RIS consists of many passive reflecting elements that can be independently controlled to change the propagation characteristics of electromagnetic waves.
 By appropriately adjusting the phase shifts of the RIS elements, the incoming wireless signals can be conveyed towards the desired locations by facilitating a beneficial control over signal paths \cite{SimRIS_Mag}.

 There has been growing interest in employing the RIS to enhance spectrum sensing capabilities and improve overall spectrum utilization by CR applications \cite{makarfi2021reconfigurable,wu2021irs,lin2022intelligent,nasser2022intelligent,ge2022ris, wu2023joint}.
 In \cite{makarfi2021reconfigurable}, the authors demonstrate that the use of RIS configurations by the primary user (PU) can improve the spectrum sensing task of the secondary user (SU) in an RIS-assisted CR network.
 An RIS-enhanced energy detection framework for spectrum sensing is presented in \cite{wu2021irs}, where closed-form expressions for the average detection probability in the presence and absence of a direct link between the transmitter and receiver are derived.
 A weighted energy detection approach is proposed for the RIS-aided spectrum sensing system in the CR networks, where the RIS along with a passive beam-forming, is utilized to improve the received signal power of the SU \cite{lin2022intelligent}.
 In \cite{nasser2022intelligent}, the authors derive the detection probabilities when the RIS supports either the SU or the PU.
-Their results show that the RIS substantially improves the spectrum sensing performance for both cases.
+Their results show that the RIS substantially improves the spectrum sensing performance for both cases. { The maximum eigenvalue detection method is proposed for an RIS-empowered spectrum sensing system, in which the theoretical estimation for the number of the RIS reflecting elements is provided for accomplishing the desired detection probability \cite{ge2022ris}.
+In \cite{wu2023joint}, the authors proposed a new detection threshold regarding the false alarm rate to improve the performance of the spectrum sensing task in the RIS-assisted CR network where the RIS is optimized with two stages of sensing and transmission.}